nicebots-xyz/botkit/readme.md

 - `setup`: A function that sets up the extension.
 It should accept the following arguments, in order:
   - `bot`: The Discord bot instance.
   - `config`: The configuration dictionary for the extension.
 All config keys will always be lowercased for compatibility with environment variables.
+- `setup_webserver`: A function for adding webserver routes.
+It should accept the following arguments, in order:
+  - `app`: The Flask app instance.
+  - `bot`: The Discord bot instance.
+  - `config`: The configuration dictionary for the extension.
+- Either `setup` or `setup_webserver` is required for the extension to work properly.
+You can also provide both.
 - `default`: A dictionary containing the default configuration for the extension.
 This is used to populate the `config.yml` file with the default values if they aren’t already present.
 It is required to have AT MINIMAL the `enabled` key set to `False` or `True` (you generally want to prefer `True` for a more intuitive experience to new users, but it is not required, especially if you code just for yourself).
 - `schema`: A dictionary (or a `schema.Schema`, if you want more granular control) containing the schema for the extension's configuration.
 This is used to validate the configuration in the `config.yml` file.
 The schema should be a dictionary where the keys are the configuration keys, and the values are the types of the values.
 For example:
 ```python
 schema = {